-The first step to ecommerce business success is finding a profitable niche.
+The first step to ecommerce business success is finding your niche specific market.

 Look around you.
 Every successful ecommerce business owner started in a niche.
 You may want to blow in and make it all big like Amazon but guess what.
 Even Amazon started in a niche.